-This is an opportunity that Hartlepool should seize.
-Although TVCA is providing £2million towards Hartlepool's hosting of the 'Tall Ships Race', this does not preclude other bids to its Growth Programme.
-For example, this could include: a re-scaling of the Hartlepool Folk Festival or new events that utilise longstanding assets such as the Borough Hall (soon to be undergo a 12 month long refurbishment) and Town Hall or new assets such as the restored amphitheatre ('Elephant Rock') on the Headland.
+Hartlepool's hosting of the 'Tall Ships Race', this does not preclude other bids to its Growth Programme.
+For example, this could include: a re-scaling of the Hartlepool Folk Festival or new events that utilise longstanding assets such as the Borough Hall (soon to be undergo a 12 month long refurbishment) and Town Hall Theatre or new assets such as the restored amphitheatre ('Elephant Rock') on the Headland.
 The completion of the film and TV studios might offer the basis for a Hartlepool Film Festival on a particular theme.